OWASP/www-project-developer-guide/README.md

 For other contributions to these pages please [create an issue][issues] or open a [pull request][request].

+The easiest way to get in contact with the development community for this documentation project is via the OWASP Slack [#project-developer-guide][project] project channel.

 ### Project leaders / editors
 * [Andra Lezza](mailto:andra.lezza@owasp.org)
 * [Shruti Kulkarni](mailto:shruti.kulkarni@owasp.org)